 Our customized career development training and support services help prepare our master's students for career success, and our intensive recruiting program assists students in securing high quality positions with top companies around the world.

-Our students who go on to jobs in the US after graduation enjoy salary outcomes comparable to students graduating from top MBA programs – after less than half the time out of the workforce, and at half the tuition expense.
+Our 10-month residential cohort students who go on to jobs in the US after graduation enjoy salary outcomes very comparable to those of top MBA program graduates – after less than half the time out of the workforce, and at half the tuition expense.

 Who Hires MIT SCM Grads?

-Companies that recruited from the SCM class of 2019 include:
+Companies that recruited from recent SCM classes include: